vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/atriH/_index.md

 ### वेङ्कटाध्वरी
 venkaTAdhvarin
 (1600s of the common era), as has [been said](http://manasataramgini.wordpress.com/2012/04/06/some-maxims-of-venkatadhvarin/)\- "a shrauta ritualist, keen observer of humanity, master poet, proponent of vishiShTAdvaita and shrIvaiShNava bigot".

+## गोरूरु-श्रीनिवास-मूर्तिः
+- Aka GSS Murthy.
+Hebbar Iyengar from Gorur.
+Lived in bengaLUru.
+Retired from the Indian Telecom department.
+- Fine poet.
+- Wrote several papers on Chandas-shAstra and computation for sanskrit.
+One on rudraTa's knight's tour verse (aged around 85).
+Was active into old age contributing proofreading labor.
+- Condensed rAmAyaNam to laghu-vAlmIkIyam.